DrishtiJain-TheDeveloper/INT-377_DevOps_Project_Self_Healing/README.md

 KubeHealth Monitor demonstrates a real-time cloud infrastructure monitoring solution capable of tracking Kubernetes system health, deployment reliability, and resource utilization using Prometheus and Grafana.

-The project reflects modern DevOps monitoring prac
+The project reflects modern DevOps monitoring practices used in production cloud environments.